 Super Size Me

 Filmmaker Morgan Spurlock features as the guinea pig in this film about the fast food industry.
-Inspired by America’s obesity epidemic, he goes on a diet of McDonald’s three times a day for thirty days straight in order to examine the effects of fast food consumption on the body and mind.
-The effects of the trial are harrowing: His body mass increases by 13%, his cholesterol levels skyrocket, fat accumulates in his liver, and he experiences mood swings and loss of libido.
-Super Size Me will completely change the way you think about eating and living.
+Inspired by America’s obesity epidemic, he embarks on a diet consisting solely of McDonald’s three times a day for thirty days in order to examine the effects of fast food consumption on the body and mind.
+The results of the experiment are harrowing: his body mass increases by 13%, his cholesterol levels skyrocket, fat accumulates in his liver, and he experiences mood swings and a loss of libido.
+Super Size Me aims to fundamentally change the way viewers think about eating and living.

-The documentary accomplishes the feat of being both entertaining and horrifying.
-It investigates how the fast food culture in American schools, corporations and politics is driving nationwide obesity.
-In between meals, Spurlock drives across the country and interviews a host of health and nutrition experts, lawyers, school workers, and a surprisingly trim man who has eaten over 19,000 Big Macs yet maintains a healthy cholesterol level.
-We also meet an industry lobbyist who states that consumers need to be educated about nutrition and perplexingly proclaims that “we’re part of the problem and part of the solution”.
+The documentary succeeds in being both entertaining and horrifying.
+It investigates how fast food culture in American schools, corporations, and politics is driving nationwide obesity.
+Between meals, Spurlock travels across the country, interviewing a range of health and nutrition experts, lawyers, school workers, and a surprisingly trim man who has eaten over 19,000 Big Macs yet maintains a healthy cholesterol level.
+The film also introduces an industry lobbyist who claims that consumers need to be educated about nutrition, while perplexingly asserting that “we’re part of the problem and part of the solution”.

-The film investigates the industry’s political lobbying and advertising campaigns.
-We learn about some of the disturbing strategies McDonald’s uses to acquire customers.
-It is particularly effective at getting children hooked at an early age through mediums they love, such as birthday parties, toys, clowns and playgrounds.
-In certain areas, the McDonald’s playground is the only one the community has.
-In one of the most shocking scenes of the documentary, Spurlock shows pictures of Jesus, George Washington and Ronald McDonald to a group of first graders, and Ronald is the only one that all of them can identify.
+The film further examines the industry’s political lobbying and advertising campaigns.
+It reveals some of the disturbing strategies McDonald’s uses to attract customers, particularly children, by targeting them at an early age through appealing mediums such as birthday parties, toys, clowns, and playgrounds.
+In some areas, the McDonald’s playground is the only one available to the community.
+In one of the documentary’s most shocking scenes, Spurlock shows images of Jesus, George Washington, and Ronald McDonald to a group of first-graders — and Ronald is the only figure all of them can identify.